Catholic High School, Singapore: 1974–present: Management by the Catholic diocese

-Attainment of SAP status

 The Catholic High School was classified under the Special Assistance Plan in 1979.
 This enables it to offer students in the top 10% of the cohort both English and Chinese as their first languages.
 In the same year, pre-primary classes were started to prepare students for primary school Chinese study.

+Splitting of students to various satellite sites

 With continued increase in enrolment, the Queen Street buildings could not house all the students from all levels, even with double-sessions arrangements.
 Satellite sites augmented the Queen Street school grounds.
 Pre-primary and lower-primary classes were housed at Gentle Road and upper-primary classes were housed at Norfolk Road.

+1987–1992: Relocation of students

 In March 1987, discovery of structural cracks at the Queen Street premises of the primary section caused the campus to be declared unsafe.
 Despite clarification later as a misjudgment, the incident prompted a decision by the Ministry of Education to relocate Catholic High School, for safety concerns in wake of the Hotel New World collapse.
 The high school section was relocated to the premises of Guangyang Secondary School in Bishan.
 Both the primary and secondary sections of the school moved to its current, permanent campus at Bishan Street 22 in 1992.
+In 2009, the Singapore Art Museum took over the former primary building of Catholic High School at 8 Queen Street and developed it as an arts house named SAM@8Q.

+1992–present

 In 2008, Catholic High School was awarded the School Distinction Award under the MOE Master Plan of Awards, in recognition of its value-added holistic development of its students through exemplary processes and practices.

-Launch of Joint Integrated Programme

 On 1 September 2010 the Ministry of Education announced that Catholic High School would become an Integrated Programme school in 2013.
 It partners CHIJ Saint Nicholas Girls' School and Singapore Chinese Girls' School in the programme, and students from the school will proceed to Eunoia Junior College from 2017.

-School identity and culture

-Dress code

-Catholic High School is one of only a handful of Singapore secondary schools to have uniforms complemented with short trousers for all levels.
-The rule was well supported by the students, stating its convenience and comfort in the local climate.

-House system

-The house system is used during school sporting events.
-The four houses — Edward, Noel, Philippe and Joseph — are named after former principals and supervisors of the school.

-Houses are allocated to teachers and students.